-Overall, Community Working Groups were supportive of HCT options, with many preferring LRT or a combined LRT/BRT option.
+- Overall, Community Working Groups were supportive of HCT options, with many preferring LRT or a combined LRT/BRT option.

+- Congestion relief is a top priority.

+- Reliability of mode is important.

 Equity Advisory Group Feedback:

 - Equity-priority communities expressed high interest in accessible and dependable transit options, including: - Desire for multiple transportation options that are efficient, reliable, and user-friendly. - Support for infrastructure that promotes HCT and low-stress active transportation options.